cainvolfir/Anikku-subdl/README.md

 # Aniyomi — Wyzie Subtitle Downloader Button

-A simple **Aniyomi custom button** (Lua) that automatically searches and downloads subtitles (SRT or other formats) from the Wyzie subtitle API using `curl` (installed using termux).
+A simple **Aniyomi custom button** (Lua) that automatically searches, downloads, and loads subtitles (SRT or other formats) from the Wyzie subtitle API using `curl` (installed using termux).

 ---

 ## What this custom-button does

-This custom-button can do searching and downloading subtitle automatically using Wyzie API for your current-watching entry in Aniyomi
+This custom-button can do searching, downloading, and loading(to player) subtitle automatically using Wyzie API for your current-watching entry in Aniyom

 ---